SKrotkih/NeuralNetwork/README.md

-# Simple calculator with Neural network.
+# CleverBoard

+The iOS App developed with Neural Network algorithm for recognizing images.

+## Requirements

+- Xcode 10.0
+- Swift 4.2
+- RxSwift 4.3.1

+# CleverArithmetic

-It has been trained to make summarize two decimal numbers from 1 to 10.
+Simple iOS based calculator which has been trained to summarize two decimal numbers from 1 to 10 with using Neural Network.

 ## Requirements